Monky23/My-first-blog/README.md

 - the home page ; //public
 - the page listing all the blog posts ; //public
 - the page displaying a blog post; //public
 - the page allowing to add a blog post ; //for admins
 - the page allowing to modify a blog post ; //for admins
 - the pages allowing to modify/delete a blog post ; //for admins
 - the pages for logging in/registering users.
 - I have to develop an administration part that will be accessible only to registered and validated users.

 The administration pages will be accessible on conditions and I must ensure the security of the administration part.

-## Let's start with the pages that are useful to all users.
+## Let's start with the pages that are useful to all users'!'

 On the home page, you will have to present the following information: